1970

 What devices are compatible?

 Devices with discrete alarm outputs (to connect to your RTU's inputs) include generators, switches, rectifiers, and just about any other piece of industrial-grade equipment in your network.
 Most pieces of gear will have multiple outputs, representing different conditions.
 A generator, for example, might have separate outputs for "running", "low fuel", and "failure".
-Some devices today are more focused on SNMP an other protocol-based communication, but it's tough to beat the simplicity and reliability of physical discrete I/O.
+Some electronic devices today are more focused on SNMP an other protocol-based communication, but it's tough to beat the simplicity and reliability of physical discrete I/O.

 In other cases, you won't have a device that's outputting alarm conditions, but rather a sensor that's synthesizing a discrete output from the conditions it measures.
 A magnetic door sensor in a security system, a thermostat, and a floor-water detector are all examples of discrete-output sensors.
 They can't tell you "how much" (ex. the precise temperature), but they will tell you whether you have a problem.